Want to be an Intern at Attunga?

 The internship fees above are assuming payment in full prior to the start of your semester.

 There is an option to pay as you go (subject to approval of a mutually agreed payment plan) for an extra 12% (so $3,300 instead of $2,950).
 Payment plans would typically break up the amount due into equal monthly payments throughout the semester.
 Anyone who has selected 'Pay Upfront' with unpaid fees once the semester has started will be automatically transferred over to the PAYG option.

 Government Funding Assistance

-If you are an Australian, the Attunga Internship is accredited and you may apply for Youth Allowance or Austudy if eligible.
-Centrelink payments are typically sufficient to cover the Internship (pay as you go) cost with a small amount left over.
+Attunga partners with an online bible college to deliver the Cert IV in Christian Ministry and Theology.
+If you are an Australian you may be eligible to apply for Youth Allowance or Austudy.
+Centrelink payments are typically sufficient to cover the Internship (pay as you go + plus extra subjects to meet requirements) cost with a small amount left over.
 Please contact us to discuss your eligibility if it would be beneficial.

 Some limited sponsorship funds may be available to assist those families with severe financial difficulties, after fundraising is done through their local church and family members.